lamhq/tech-notes/pages/software-engineering/modeling/uml/class-diagram/relationship/associations.md

 A bidirectional association implies that if you follow both properties, you should get back to a set that contains your starting point.

-For example, if I begin with a particular car, find its owner, and then look at its owner’s cars, they should be a set that contain the car that I started from.
+For example, if I begin with a particular car, find its owner, and then look at its owner's cars, they should be a set that contain the car that I started from.

 ![](./images/bidirectional-association.png)